Climate change in the Middle East and North Africa: Heat extremes

 The IPCC project average global temperatures to rise more than 1.5 degrees by the end of the 21st century.
 MENA has been identified as a hotspot for future temperature changes due to its arid environmental conditions.
 Whilst projected rates of warming during winter months are low, the region is expected to experience extreme temperature increases during summer.
 Temperature rises are expected to be further amplified by reductions in rainfall and the associated depletion of soil moisture, limiting evaporative cooling.
 As a result, heat extremes are expected to increase significantly in both frequency and intensity across the MENA region.
 According to studies published by the Max Planck Institute for Chemistry, the number of very hot days in the region has doubled between the 1970s and the time when the report was published (2016).
 The study further projects that heatwaves will occur for 80 days of the year by 2050 and 118 days of the year by 2100.
-Combined with increased sandstorms associated with longer drought periods, predicted temperature rises would make large parts of the region uninhabitable.
+Considering also increased sandstorms associated with longer drought periods, even a 2 degree temperature rise would make large parts of the region uninhabitable and force people to migrate.
+Limiting temperature rise to 1.5 degrees, will significantly reduce risks for the region.

 The average maximum temperature during the hottest days of the past 30 years has been 43 degrees Celsius.
 Dutch atmospheric chemist Johannes Lelieveld has projected that temperature maximum's could reach almost 50 degrees Celsius under current climate scenarios established by the IPCC.
 Johannes Lelieveld further projects that average summer temperatures are expected to increase by up to 7% across the MENA region, and up to 10% in highly urbanised areas.
-Extreme heat has been identified as a serious threat to human health, heightening an individuals' susceptibility to exhaustion, heart attack and mortality.
+Extreme heat has been identified as a serious threat to human health, heightening an individual's susceptibility to exhaustion, heart attack and mortality.
 Climate scientist Ali Ahmadalipour has projected heat-related mortality rates within the MENA region to be up to 20 times higher than current rates by the end of the century.